-Congress is currently in the midst of a budget reconciliation process that is seeking to cut to federal programs - primarily Medicaid and SNAP.
+Congress is currently in the midst of a budget reconciliation process that is seeking to make major cuts to federal programs - primarily Medicaid and SNAP.
 Changes proposed to SNAP would fundamentally alter how this program has been structured for over 60 years and will threaten food assistance for nearly two million Pennsylvanians.

-As it currently stands, 140,000 Pennsylvanians would lose access to food assistance due to stricter work reporting requirements.
+As it currently stands, at least 140,000 Pennsylvanians would lose access to food assistance due to stricter work reporting requirements.
 SNAP already has a work requirement, and DHS works with employment and training programs across Pennsylvania to help SNAP participants get the skills and supports they need to achieve sustainable employment.

-Since its inception, SNAP benefits have been 100 percent ferally funded.
+Since its inception, SNAP benefits have been 100 percent federally funded.
 But the current version of the bill would shift as much as 25 percent of benefits costs to states and add new administrative requirements to the program.
-Putting Pennsylvania on the hook for more than \$1 billion annually to maintain these life-sustaining benefits.
+These changes would put Pennsylvania on the hook for more than \$1 billion annually to maintain these life-sustaining benefits.
 Pennsylvania cannot backfill these costs.